Salmon Creek Ranch

 a great resource on roasting a goose the

-ship our geese anywhere in the US, frozen in a
+ship our geese anywhere in the US, frozen in an

-are only small farmers and this is not available
+farmers and this is not available to us.

 Salmon Creek Ranch